- What does it take to become an Env Studies or Env Science major?

 What does it take to become an Environmental Studies (ENVS) or Environmental Science (ESCI) major?

 There is no separate application process.
-Come into the Environmental Studies Student Advising Center in 144 Columbia Hall, open 10am to 3pm Monday through Friday for a drop-in appointment with a student adviser.
+Come into the Environmental Studies Student Advising Center during drop-in hours to meet with a student adviser.
 In the meeting, you will be given an overview of the program and be able to change your major.

 Should I major in Environmental Studies or Environmental Science?
 What are the differences between the 2 majors?